-2.4.
-Analysis of internal and external information flows affecting extracurricular activities
+Next, author need to describe the information flows on the given and studied topic -extracurricular activities.

 As it was found out in the research part of the interview, organizations send a request most often to higher officials (the Governor), so the author considered the full chain, starting with the office of the city governor.
 Then the letter is forwarded to the vice-governor according to the request.
 If we are talking about letters about competitions, Olympiads, forums and conferences, then information in the field of higher education is sent to the office of Vice-Governor Vladimir Knyaginin.
 Inside the office, the document is also registered, it is awarded a new number with the code of the office of the vice-governor, the incoming letter is viewed by the chief of staff Maxim Sergeevich Mulyukin and the adviser, they decide on the further re-extension of the request.
 Information related to the field of higher education in St. Petersburg is forwarded to the Committee on Science and Higher Education.

 The Committee for Science and Higher Education is the executive authority of the subject of the Russian Federation, so any request received by it must be registered and fulfilled.
 Letters received by the government from citizens or organizations are considered appeals and must be processed along the entire chain (from the highest level in the government to the executor and back).
 According to subparagraph 2 of paragraph 1 and paragraph 2 of Article 10 of the Federal Law «The Procedure for Considering Appeals of Citizens of the Russian Federation», the executive body of state power is obliged to consider the appeal within the limits of its competence within the prescribed period ( there are different periods of 5-day, 10-day, 15-day, 30-day, and others).
 Further, the executive body also goes through a long process of transmitting the letter.
-The incoming request is also registered with the new number of the Committee, the chairman gets acquainted with it and redirects it to the deputy by type of activity, the deputy in turn writes how to work out the order (find information, find the program, list of participants, conditions, time of the competition, information about the organization that conducts the competition) and gives it to the development department of programs and projects in the field of vocational education.
+The incoming request is also registered with the new number of the Committee, the chairman gets acquainted with it and redirects it to the deputy by type of activity, the deputy in turn writes how to work out the order (find information, find the program, list of participants, conditions, time of the competition, information about the organization that conducts the competition) and gives it to the development department of programs and projects in the field of extracurricular education.

 The head of the department appoints the contractor, sets the deadlines.
 Further, the contractor, on behalf of the event, draws up a certificate about the event: where, when, by whom, how long ago, the scope, the list of universities-potential participants who would be interested in this or that event, the program of the event, the rules of participation, conditions, regulations, regulations on the event, and others.
 If necessary, the contractor can check the organization: since what year it has been functioning, who the founder is, mentions in the media.
 Thus, the control function is performed.
 The collected materials are passed up the chain-to the chief and the deputy chairman.
 Only after their approval, the contractor prepares a letter to the educational organizations with a request to inform the staff and students.

 Further, the chain already consists of the above: the rector's office, vice-rectors for educational or educational work, deans of the faculty, the student office and other structures that interact with students.
 Below is a schematic diagram of the chain of transmission of a single message about extracurricular activities.